-The Court proposes to amend Rule 72(a) and (b) to include references to discovery of electronically stored information and to prescribe specific procedures applicable to the production of electronically stored information.
+Paragraphs (a) and (b) of Rule 72 are amended to include references to discovery of electronically stored information and to prescribe specific procedures applicable to the production of electronically stored information.
 See Fed.
 R. Civ.
 P. 34.

 Paragraphs (a), (b), and (c) of Rule 73 are deleted and replaced with the following.